esolace88/Azure-Projects/README.md

 Contributions, bug reports, and improvements are welcomed.
 Feel free to open an issue or create a pull request if you want to contribute.

-## License

-All projects in this repository are released under the MIT license.
-For more details, see the LICENSE file.

 ## Contact